Posted on Aug 08, 2020

 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> <url> <loc>http://www.example.com/</loc> <lastmod>2020-01-01</lastmod> <changefreq>monthly</changefreq> <priority>0.8</priority> </url> </urlset>

 The above sitemap only contains one page: the home page.
 Maybe that’s ok because your site only contains a landing page but let see how do we build a sitemap with more pages.

 If you have more pages to index you will write a new block:

 <url> <loc>http://www.example.com/catalog?item=12&desc=vacation_hawaii</loc> <changefreq>weekly</changefreq> </url>

-Typically you sitemap XML file will be hosted at the root of your domain: http://www.mysite.com/sitemap.xml.
+Typically your sitemap XML file will be hosted at the root of your domain: http://www.mysite.com/sitemap.xml.

-If you are using WordPress or any other CMS, probably you will have several plugins to generate your sitemap.xml with one click and (automatically) every time you create new content.
-Otherwise you will have to create an algorithm by your own.
+If you use WordPress or any other CMS, probably you will have several plugins to generate a sitemap.xml with one click and automatically every time you create new content.
+Otherwise, you will have to create an algorithm by your own.

 See an implementation in Node.js here: https://www.javaniceday.com/post/how-to-build-a-sitemap-xml-in-node-js-using-express